khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 #### Chart popovers

 By hovering over specific data points on charts, users will see a [popover](/components/popover/).
 The popovers for charts help provide users with more detailed information about both the values being hovered on and their corresponding positions on the x and y axes.
-The format of the popovers is as follows:
+The data displayed in the chart popovers is as follows:

 *   Popover header: x axis value (x axis title)
 *   Popover body: y axis title, value